AndyBowskill/screenshot-gallery-api/README.md

 # Screenshot gallery API

-A Node back-end for the screenshot gallery website.
+A back-end for a React website to save your screenshots via the Screenshot API.

+The back-end uses Node and Express JavaScript.